+An FNU student cannot be present at out of hospital Vaginal Birth after Caesarean (VBAC), multiple gestation or breech birth.
 An FNU student cannot be present at out of hospital Vaginal Birth after Caesarean (VBAC) unless it is at a CABC accredited birth center with approval for VBAC.
 FNU students cannot be present at an out of hospital birth for multiple gestation or breech birth.